oxguy3/schiff.io/presentations/xss/index.md

 ---
-title: "Cross-site scripting: What it is and how we got here"
+title: "Cross-site scripting (XSS) presentation"
 ---

+**Cross-site scripting: What it is and how we got here**

 Presentation video coming soon.